What are Service Accounts?

 Phase I: Identify and bring all accounts under centralized management

 If you do not know where all your privileged service accounts are, you cannot fully control and audit their usage.
-The first priority, as with all other types of accounts, is to deploy a method of continuous identification and cataloging so they can all be brought under centralized management.
+The first priority, as with all other types of accounts, is to deploy a method of continuous identification and cataloging to bring them all under centralized management.

-BeyondTrust’s solution can discover every location throughout the network where a service account is referenced.
-Once profiled and classified, the solution can automatically bring accounts under management through simple, out-of-the-box configuration that helps organizations accelerate account onboarding and risk mitigation.
+BeyondTrust’s Password Safe solution can discover every location throughout the network where a service account is referenced.
+Once profiled and classified, Password Safe’s Discovery capability automatically brings accounts under management through simple, out-of-the-box configuration that helps organizations accelerate account onboarding and risk mitigation.

-Phase II: Automate onboarding and management of new accounts
+Phase II: Automate onboarding and management of new service accounts

-Privileged credentials (passwords, SSH keys) associated with service accounts need to be centrally secured within an encrypted credential safe.
+Privileged credentials (passwords, SSH keys, etc.) associated with service accounts must be centrally secured within an encrypted credential safe.
 Access to these credentials should be controlled and monitored to mitigate the risk of misuse.

 Password Safe automates privileged credential and privileged session management, providing secure access control, auditing, alerting, and recording for any privileged account, including service accounts.